 9.00 – Departure from the hotel and continuation of the tour.

-We will have a 45-minute walk at Marrdja.
+You will have a 45-minute walk at Marrdja.
 It is an Aboriginal word meaning rainforest walk.
 Signs along the boardwalk trace the evolution of Daintree Coast plants, and provide information about the two chief habitats you will encounter – rainforests and mangroves.
 The signs along the boardwalk take you on a 350 million year journey.
 It begins with the first land plants, through the age of dinosaurs, the appearance of flowering plants and to the break-up of the super continent Gondwana.
 You will get in contact with very unusual vegetation and landscape as if you found yourself on a different planet.
 You will not be disappointed.

-We will also visit Cow Bay whose name, according to one theory, is derived from the farming of cattle in the area in the early days.
+You will also visit Cow Bay whose name, according to one theory, is derived from the farming of cattle in the area in the early days.
 The other idea is that Cow Bay is named after dugongs (sea cows) which come to feed on the seagrass beds in the bay.
 It is a popular holiday spot both for locals and tourists.

-We will have lunch at the Julaymba Restaurant which is al fresco dining at its best overlooking a peaceful fresh water pond where you can get a glimpse of turtles swimming if you are lucky.
+You will have lunch at the Julaymba Restaurant which is al fresco dining at its best overlooking a peaceful fresh water pond where you can get a glimpse of turtles swimming if you are lucky.
 Creative dishes for every palate with a fusion of native bush-tucker and contemporary Australian cuisine.

-We will visit a small wildlife sanctuary near Port Douglas where you could see very rare tree kangaroos, and also many other local animals and birds including the cassowary.
+You will visit a small wildlife sanctuary near Port Douglas where you could see very rare tree kangaroos, and also many other local animals and birds including the cassowary.